1jour1vin

 Nose

-Aromas of ripe fruit (yellow peach, apricots), toasted notes
+Aromas of ripe fruit (yellow peach, apricots), toasty notes

 Structured, rich, and complex.
-Very long finish with flavors of peach, cinnamon, toast, and vanilla.
-Well-integrated oak.
+Very long on the palate with notes of peach, cinnamon, toast, and vanilla.
+Well-integrated oak

 Serve